avalonmediasystem/react-iiif-media-player/README.md

 https://mallorn.dlib.indiana.edu/lunchroom_manners.manifest.json

 ### Configuration
-The vision is to support various configurations on the player itself, and network requests when retrieving a manifest.
-For now, the only supported configuration is `credentials` under `fetch`'s `init` configuration object (https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/fetch).
+In the future we'll support configurations on the player itself and network requests when retrieving a manifest.
+For now, the only supported network configuration is `credentials` under `fetch`'s `init` configuration object (https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/fetch).
 Here's an example configuration:

 ```
-import React, { Component } from 'react';
-import { render } from 'react-dom';
-import IIIFPlayer from 'react-iiif-media-player';
+...
 // Configuration for the IIIF Media Player
 const config = {
   fetch: {